The core.maths package is a modular JavaScript library that provides extra mathematics methods and implementations.

 Parameters:

-Name Type Description angle
+Name Type Description anglenumber A real number

 Returns: